-- (8) Pupil outcomes, if available, in the subject areas described in Section 51210 and subdivisions (a) to (i), inclusive, of Section 51220, as applicable. - (9) The extent to which teachers, administrators, and staff receive professional development or participate in induction programs. - (e) For purposes of the descriptions required by subdivision (c), a governing board of a school district may consider qualitative information, including, but not limited to, findings that result from school quality reviews conducted pursuant to subparagraph (J) or paragraph (4) of subdivision (a) of Section 52052 or any other reviews. - (f) To the extent practicable, data reported in a local control and accountability plan shall be reported in a manner consistent with how information is reported on a school accountability report card. - (g) A governing board of a school district shall consult with teachers, principals, administrators, other school personnel, parents, and pupils in developing a local control and accountability plan. - (h) A school district may identify local priorities, goals in regard to the local priorities, and the method for measuring the school district's progress toward achieving those goals. - (i) The expenditures identified in subdivision (c) shall be classified using the California School Accounting Manual pursuant to Section 41010. - SEC.
-7. Section 52061 of the Education Code is amended to read: - 52061. (a) On or before July 1, 2015, and each year thereafter, a school district shall update the local control and accountability plan.
-The annual update shall be developed using a template developed pursuant to Section 52064 and shall include all of the following: - (1) A review of any changes in the applicability of the goals described in paragraph (1) of subdivision (c) of Section 52060.

-(2) A review of the progress toward the goals included in the existing local control and accountability plan, an assessment of the effectiveness of the specific actions described in the existing local control and accountability plan toward achieving the goals, and a description of changes to the specific actions the school district and each school within the school district will make as a result of the review and assessment.
+- (f) To the extent practicable, data reported in a local control and accountability plan shall be reported in a manner consistent with how information is reported on a school accountability report card. - (g) The county superintendent of schools shall consult with teachers, principals, administrators, other school personnel, parents, and pupils in developing a local control and accountability plan. - (h) A county board of education may identify local priorities, goals in regard to the local priorities, and the method for measuring the county office of education's progress toward achieving those goals. - (i) The expenditures identified in subdivision (c) shall be classified using the California School Accounting Manual pursuant to Section 41010. - SEC.
+12. Section 52067 of the Education Code is amended to read: - 52067. (a) On or before July 1, 2015, and each year thereafter, a county board of education shall update the local control and accountability plan.
+The annual update shall be developed using a template developed pursuant to Section 52064 and shall include all of the following: - (1) A review of any changes in the applicability of the goals described in paragraph (1) of subdivision (c) of Section 52066. - (2) A review of the progress toward the goals included in the existing local control and accountability plan, an assessment of the effectiveness of the specific actions described in the existing local control and accountability plan toward achieving the goals, and a description of changes to the specific actions the county office of education and each school will make as a result of the review and assessment. - (3) A listing and description of the expenditures for the fiscal year implementing the specific actions for the county office of education and each school included in the local control and accountability plan, including the changes to the specific actions made as a result of the reviews and assessment required by paragraphs (1) and (2). - (4) A listing and description of expenditures for the county office of education and each school for the fiscal year that will serve the pupils to whom one or more of the definitions in Section 42238.01 apply and pupils redesignated as fluent English proficient.